Quantum-Resistant Authentication Scheme for RFID Systems Using Lattice-Based Cryptography: Related Work

+To address the limitations of classical cryptography, several post-quantum RFID authentication schemes \cite{kumar2022comprehensive} have been proposed.
+In \cite{soni2025lb}, the authors introduced a Bi-ISIS-based lattice protocol, LB-RFID, for resource-constrained RFID systems.
+It offers provable security (validated using the real-or-random (ROR) and Canetti-Krawczyk (CK) models and Scyther), low communication and storage overhead, and strong security features such as mutual authentication, anonymity, forward secrecy, and resistance to various attacks.
+Similarly, \cite{fathenojavan2025post} presented LBAA, an ISIS-based lightweight protocol for IoT RFID, prioritizing enhanced anonymity and untraceability.
+It achieves unforgeability, scalability, mutual authentication, availability, and perfect forward secrecy, and formal verification was done.
+The schemes proposed in \cite{soni2025lb} and \cite{fathenojavan2025post} are quantum-resistant.
+In addition, \cite{base} proposed a lattice-based RFID authentication protocol with quantum resistance, while \cite{ghosh} presented a Ring-LWE based quantum-secure authentication scheme.
+These approaches demonstrate the potential of lattice-based cryptography for building RFID systems that remain secure in the post-quantum era.

-In \cite{provable}, a pseudo-random generator and vector dot product were used to resist common attacks, but it was assumed that the reader-server channel is secure; also, the proposed scheme is not post-quantum secure.
-In \cite{RePEc:sae:intdis:v:15:y:2019:i:7:p:1550147719862223}, a matrix-based scheme with scalability and location privacy was proposed.
-In \cite{KUMAR20198, KUMARI2020102443}, ECC-based protocols that offer strong classical security and their formal analysis are provided.
-However, the protocols proposed in \cite{RePEc:sae:intdis:v:15:y:2019:i:7:p:1550147719862223,KUMAR20198, KUMARI2020102443} are not quantum-resistant.
+Another important consideration in RFID authentication protocol design is the assumption regarding the security of the reader-server communication channel.
+Many existing schemes implicitly or explicitly assume that this channel is secure.
+In \cite{provable}, a pseudo-random generator and vector dot product were used to resist common attacks, but it was assumed that the reader-server channel is secure.
+In addition, the proposed scheme is not post-quantum secure.
+Also, \cite{soni2025lb}, \cite{fathenojavan2025post}, \cite{maurya2023mds}, \cite{base}, \cite{ghosh} assume that the reader and server communicate over a secure channel.

-In \cite{DASS2016100}, PRNG and hash functions were used to provide classical security, but the proposed scheme did not ensure scalability or post-quantum protection.
-In \cite{dong2018cloud}, reader–cloud communication security was added, but the scheme still lacked quantum-resistance.
-Our scheme is quantum-resistant and also achieves broader protection, including scalability and identity privacy.

-In \cite{base}, a lattice-based RFID scheme that achieves quantum resistance was proposed.
-In ~\cite{ghosh}, a quantum-secure authentication scheme based on Ring-LWE was proposed.
-However, these schemes \cite{base,ghosh} assume a secure reader-server channel.
 In contrast, our proposed scheme does not require a trusted reader-server channel and provides strong security in both classical and post-quantum settings.